adsforce/docs/src/en/media-source-configurations/applovin/README.md

 * Ad revenue data can be received from Applovin through Ad revenue integration;

-* Please make sure you have got Report Key and App Package Name before enabling Applovin advertise revenue.
+* Make sure you have got Report Key and App Package Name before enabling Applovin advertise revenue.

 ![5](5.png)